mgrider/takeover/README.md

 - Once it's been added to the board, a blink must be attached to all other blinks in play at the end of a player's turn.
 - You may not move the piece that your opponent moved in the turn immediately before yours.
 - You may not move more than one blink on a turn.
 It doesn't matter which one you move as long as the rules above are followed.
-- You may not rotate a piece in place.
+- You may not rotate a piece without moving it.
 It must move to a different position on the gameboard.
 - Watch out!
-Opposing colors will also take over other blink faces with the same rules as your color!
+Opposing colored faces can also take over the blink faces of the piece that moved!

 ## Game Over
 The game ends when one player has successfully taken over all faces of a single blink.